 On a Medical Mission Trip: Ashley Elsbernd

-Ashley Elsbernd is a NICU traveler, life traveler, and recently completed her first medical mission trip for nurses in Uganda.
+Ashley Elsbernd is a NICU traveler, life traveler, and recently completed her first medical mission trip for nurses in Uganda (for more on medical mission trips, check out this post).
 She grew up in North Dakota, where she attended the University of North Dakota and worked in the local hospital’s NICU for a year before moving out to Denver.
 She spent two and half years in the children’s hospital NICU before taking the leap into travel nursing.

 She’s kept her assignments in the Midwest (Omaha, NE; Milwaukee, WI; Minneapolis, MN) to be close to family and friends but has been able to do a lot of leisure traveling as a result!
 Her 6-year-old English Bulldog, Norman, comes with her everywhere, and they’ve had a blast finding all of the dog-friendly activities in each city.
 Outside of work, she enjoys spending time in the sun, reading, and exploring new cities.

 What was your first experience with nursing?
 How did this influence your decision to become a nurse?

 "My grandma worked in multiple roles throughout her career, but all were within the nursing field.
 I remember visiting her at work as well as her bringing home various medical equipment for me to play with, and I really don’t think I ever considered anything outside of healthcare for my career.
 After learning that the NICU existed (thanks to Addison Shepherd on Grey’s anatomy, I’ll be honest), I shadowed a NICU nurse my junior year in high school and was convinced from then on that that was exactly what I wanted to do with my life."

 What advice would you give someone considering nursing as a profession?